Spain to treat thousands of coronavirus patients in conference hall as toll tops 1,000

 Some 5,500 hospital beds, including intensive care units, will be set up inside the 240,000 square metre IFEMA conference centre on the capital's outskirts to cope with surging demand expected in the coming days, the Madrid region said in a tweet.

-"The most difficult days are coming now," health emergencies chief Fernando Simon told a news conference, urging the population to stick to a partial lockdown imposed last Saturday as part of a nation-wide state of emergency.
+"The most difficult days are coming now," health emergencies chief Fernando Simon told a news conference.

-"Keep up the effort, we have to manage (to defeat the virus) as soon as possible.
-The impact it is having on society cannot be sustained for long," he said.

 The capital has become the epicentre of the disease in Spain.
 With nearly 20,000 cases reported as of Friday, Spain overtook Iran to become the world's third hardest-hit country by the pandemic after China and Italy.
 The Madrid region accounts for 628 deaths and 7,165 cases.